salva/fastdbfs/README.md

 * `rm file`: removes the remote file.

+* `cat file`: prints the contents of the remote file.

 * `more file`: shows the contents of the remote file.

 * `edit file`: retrieves the remote file, opens it in the configured